Adama101/nile_cash_app/README.md

 - This is our MEST MVP project called Nile Cash App
 - Nile Cash App is a React based application that allow EIT's to apply for quick instant loans

+## Notes for the HomePage
+## App Bar Componenent

+-This is applocation bar containing the different tabs
+- This runs from line 8 to 64

+## SignIn Button

+- This is SignIn button on the app bar
+- Link the button and this is line 59.

+## Loan Request Button

+- Link the request button to the Loan Request Form
+- This is on line 80: {" "}.

+## Request Money Button

+- This is button to clicked to send a loan request
+- The button code base runs from line 84 to 91.

 ## Running in dev environment

 1.  `cd YOUR_APPLICATION`
 2.  `npm install`
 3.  `npm start`

 ## .env file

 This file contains various environment variables that you can configure.